NYUCCL/psiTurk/doc/index.rst

 :Usage questions: https://groups.google.com/forum/#!forum/psiturk
 :Twitter: https://twitter.com/psiturk

 Welcome to psiTurk's documentation.
-To learn more about the project please visit https://psiturk.org.
+To learn more about the project, please visit https://psiturk.org.

-To actually use psiTurk you'll first need to install it on your local computer or server.
+To actually use psiTurk, you'll first need to install it on your local computer or server.
 Instructions can be found on the :ref:`install` page.
-Afterwards, head over to our :ref:`quickstart`, or for a more detailed tutorial demonstrating how to setup a simple experiment with psiTurk, visit :ref:`stroop`.
+Afterwards, head over to our :ref:`quickstart`.
+For a more detailed tutorial demonstrating how to setup a simple experiment with psiTurk, visit :ref:`stroop`.

+.. contents:: Contents
+  :depth: 1
+  :local:

 User's Guide
 ------------